Argyle-Software/kyber/readme.md

 use pqc_kyber::*;
 ```

-For SIMD optimisations enable the following RUSTFLAGS on compatible systems when building:
+For optimisations on x86 platforms enable the `avx2` feature and the following RUSTFLAGS:

 ```shell
 export RUSTFLAGS="-C target-feature=+aes,+avx2,+sse2,+sse4.1,+bmi2,+popcnt"